echronos/echronos/prj/manual/prj-user-manual.md

 --------------

 Successfully completing a firmware project requires more than just a suitable RTOS kernel.
-Bundled with the Breakaway RTOS kernel is a tool that is recommended for managing projects that incorporate the kernel.
+Bundled with the RTOS kernel is a tool that is recommended for managing projects that incorporate the kernel.
-This document describes how to use the Breakaway Project Manager tool, called **prj**, to help manage your firmware project.
+This document describes how to use the Project Manager tool, called **prj**, to help manage your firmware project.

 Concepts